 Will ‘Law & Order: Organized Crime’ Return for Season 6?

-Law & Order: Organized Crime has made the move from NBC to Peacock with its fifth season, and due to the nature of streaming shows, that means it will only consist of 10 episodes.
+Law & Order: Organized Crime made the move from NBC to Peacock for its fifth season, and due to the nature of streaming shows, that means it only consisted of 10 episodes.

 Is Law & Order: Organized Crime renewed for Season 6?